Basic retirement of a civil servant: what difference between full and maximum rates?

 Reminder

-To qualify for retirement as an active category civil servant, you must have completed at least 17 years in one or more active category jobs.
+Retirement shall be granted as an active category official provided that he has completed at least 17 years in one or more active category posts.

-From 1er January 2024, services performed as a contractor in an active category job during the 10 years preceding your tenure are recognized as active services for the acquisition of early departure entitlement.
+Since 1er January 2024, services performed as a contractor in an active category job during the 10 years preceding tenure are recognized as active services for the acquisition of early departure entitlement.

 Identifier of the Institute of Forensic Medicine of the Police Prefecture of Paris, sewer

-Tableau - "Unhealthy" super-active category - Conditions for granting a full rate pension
+Tableau - "Unhealthy" super-active category public servant - Conditions for granting a full rate pension

 You were born: